-Want to build your social media audience with a giveaway?
-Shopify has apps that allow you to run giveaways and contests where entries can include participants follow your social media channels.
-Tactical Gear, for example, runs a monthly contest where entries are earned by following them on Instagram, Twitter, and Facebook.
+Tactical Gear, for example, runs a monthly contest where entries are earned by following the store on Instagram, Twitter, and Facebook.

 7. Establish an Ambassador Program

-Another way to get people talking about your store on social networks is to establish an ambassador program.
-Shopify integrates with several brand ambassador services, allowing ecommerce store owners the ability to recruit people to share their love for the brand with their social audiences.
+Another one of our top social media tips is to get people talking about your store on social networks via an ambassador program.
+Shopify integrates with several brand ambassador services, allowing ecommerce store owners to recruit people to share their love for the brand with their social audiences.

 And on Twitter.

-What’s just as important as building your audience on the top social networks and engaging with them?
+What’s just as important as building your audience and engaging with them on the top social networks?
 Keeping them secure.
-If you don’t take security precautions with your social accounts, you could lose them, along with the audiences you invested so much in building.
+If you don’t take security precautions with your social accounts, you could lose them, along with your audiences.

-- Enable 2-factor login authentication and create backup login codes on Facebook, Instagram, Twitter, Pinterest, YouTube, and other networks.
+- Enable two-factor login authentication and create backup login codes on Facebook, Instagram, Twitter, Pinterest, YouTube, and other networks.
 This will ensure that any logins made to your social accounts are made by you and that you can recover your account easier.
-Remember to configure this security feature for your Shopify store too.
+Remember to configure this security feature for your Shopify store, too.

-- Check user access to third-party social media tools that you are using, such as Buffer, HootSuite, or Sprout Social to ensure that all messages posted to your social accounts are authorized.
+- Check user access to third-party social media tools that you’re using, such as Buffer, HootSuite, or Sprout Social, to ensure that all messages posted to your social accounts are authorized.

-These simple tips will reduce the likelihood of your social accounts getting hacked, hijacked, or stolen and thus help you keep the brand and brand audiences that you have worked so hard to assemble.
+These simple social media tips will reduce the likelihood of your social accounts getting hacked, hijacked, or stolen, so that you can keep your hard-earned brand and audiences.